It is difficult to give a clear and exacting statement on what is bonsai. I always have this predicament when confronted by this very question.

 The process of creating a fine bonsai is complicated and involves the search for the appropriate planting material, propagation, planting and replanting, designing, pruning, training and retraining, refining, landscaping, and the culture of the tree.

-First and foremost it is an art, its horticultural aspect considered only as seconday though necessary in the dwarfing process and prolonged culture of the tree.
-In Japan where it was developed and popularized after it was introduced from China, there are living treasures of ancient masterpieces of bonsai trees which are reputedly 500 to 700 years old.
+First and foremost it is an art, its horticultural aspects considered only as seconday though necessary in the dwarfing process and prolonged culture of the tree.
+In Japan where it was developed and popularized after it was introduced from China, there are living treasures of ancient masterpieces of bonsai trees which are reputedly 500 to 700 years old or more.

 Note: The reference to China as the origin of bonsai is based on archaeological evidences.